Table of Contents

 Lugh was the ancient Celtic god of thunderstorms, war, justice, and of the all-important harvest.
 He was a valiant warrior, a master of all arts, and a Druid.
 He was a member of a mysterious race, wielder of a magical spear, a noble king, and a legend.
 As one of the most revered deities of Celtic Europe, his mythical origin and heroic tales have been studied and celebrated for centuries.

 Lugh (Loo) is one of the most well-known Celtic deities of all time.
 His innumerable mentions throughout Irish and Gaulish legends portray his immense importance amongst the Celts.

 Lugh is considered to be the Irish embodiment of a Celtic deity who went by many names and was worshipped across the Celtic world.
 In Gaul he was known as ‘Lugos’ and in Welsh as ‘Lleu Llaw Gyffes’ (Lleu of the skillful hand).
-In all of his various forms, he is associated with the harvest and therefore the month of August.

 In Irish, he was given two popular nicknames: Lugh Lamhfada or “of the long arm” in reference to his skills with the spear, and Samildanach or “master of all arts”.

 We can see this prominent connection through the translation of the word August throughout Celtic languages as it is most often related to Lugh: in Irish as ‘lunasa’, in Scottish Gaelic as ‘lunastal’, and in Welsh as ‘luanistym’.